Perle Fine: Position as a female artist

 For her part, Fine did not ascribe as much significance to the role gender played in her relative success within the Abstract Expressionist movement, instead focusing more on the integrity of her paintings themselves.
 She always held that the important thing was the painting rather than her being a woman; any adversity she faced only pushed her to become the artist she would be.
 She battled with the canvas and solved problems in every piece.
 Her determination and talent were undeniable, and, as art historian Ann Eden Gibson has said, "by the early 1950s, Fine was right in the middle of Abstract Expressionism”.

 Over a career in abstract painting that lasted more than 50 years, Fine continued to innovate and refused to borrow methods from other artists that could potentially allow critics to call her work derivative.
 For Fine, "Abstract Expressionism had never been a form of open rebellion against earlier styles, but rather a beautiful, unexplored country."

 More recently, her work is being given renewed attention, including the 2016 exhibition Women of Abstract Expression at the Denver Art Museum; Women of Abstract Expressionism from the 9th Street Show at the Katonah Museum of Art; and Artistic License: Six Takes on the Guggenheim Collection.

+In 2016 her work was included in the exhibition Women of Abstract Expressionism organized by the Denver Art Museum.
+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

+Fine's work is in the collection of the Brooklyn Museum the Solomon R. Guggenheim Museum, the National Gallery of Art, the Smithsonian American Art Museum, the Whitney Museum of American Art.